ncahill89/starter-academic/content/post/GP_Tutorial/index.md

 These look good.
 Next we want to create some predictions from the Gaussian Process model.
-This requires a little bit more work but there's not really any getting around it.
+This requires a little bit more work but there's really no getting around it.

 __Predicting from a GP__

-Suppose you want to predict some new y values for some given new x values.
-Write these new values as y<sup>*</sup> and x<sup>*</sup> and then predict y<sup>*</sup> based on the following Multivariate normal (MVN) predictive distribution
+We'll assume that we want to predict some new y values (y<sup>*</sup>) for some given new x values (x<sup>*</sup>).
+We can predict y<sup>*</sup> based on the following Multivariate normal (MVN) predictive distribution

 ![](gp_pred_formula.png)